developer-onizuka/What_is_AzureAD/README.md

 Tips:
 ---
-But as you understand IAM role in AWS, it it similar that you can't use Managed ID on your onprem servers to access Azure resources, because only Azure  instance can have a provider that manages the temporary security credentials transparently.
+As you know IAM role in AWS, you can't use Managed ID on your onprem servers to access Azure resources.
+This is because only Azure instance can have a provider (instance metadata service) that manages the temporary security credentials transparently.
-If you have to access from outside, you might use [SAS-token](https://github.com/developer-onizuka/azureBlob#6-download-test-file-to-upload-and-upload-it-to-the-blob) in Azure Storage Account instead of Azure Storage Account's Access key.
+If you have to access from public, you might use [SAS-token](https://github.com/developer-onizuka/azureBlob#6-download-test-file-to-upload-and-upload-it-to-the-blob) in Azure Storage Account instead of Azure Storage Account's Access key.

 # 2-1.
 Subscription
 Subscription is a logical container that Microsoft uses to maintain their billing relationship with the Azure users.
 The billing relationship starts and stops at the subscription boundary.